"Sugar" a dangerous and pleasant word at the same time.

 - violation of the assimilation of a number of vitamins and minerals

 C: How much does a child need sugar in any form and quantity?

 M: The baby needs glucose - it gives energy.
-But glucose can be obtained from any carbohydrate: cereal, bread, pasta, vegetables or dairy products.
+But glucose can be obtained from any carbohydrate: cereal, bread, pasta, vegetables, or dairy products.
 The daily sugar norm in children is 2-3 teaspoons.
 In this case, one apple contains about 2 teaspoons of sugar.

-But for the child it is absolutely not terrible to "exceeded" sugar from natural sources.
+But for the child, it is absolutely not terrible to "exceeded" sugar from natural sources.
 The metabolism of such a sugar occurs in a completely different way, and the child simply will not eat such a quantity of fruit that would have harmed him.

-The danger is exactly refined sugar, which is often added to foods to improve taste.
+The danger is exactly refined sugar, which is often added to foods to improve the taste.
 So in a package of children's juice 6-7 spoonfuls of sugar.

 The World Health Organization advises an adult to use no more than 10 teaspoons of sugar (50 grams) per day.
 And for example, in 250 ml of Coca-cola - more than 22 g of sugar (editor's note).

 C: And what is good of children's purchased yogurt?